temporal-community/temporal-ai-agent/tests/README.md

 - Check Temporal Python SDK documentation
 - Review existing test patterns in the codebase
-- Use `poetry run pytest --collect-only` to verify test discovery
+- Use `uv run pytest --collect-only` to verify test discovery
 - Run with `-v` flag for detailed output

 ## Legacy Tests